 The new law allows L&I PTSD claims caused by cumulative stress as an occupational disease for MOST FIRST REPONDERS, (but not other occupations).

-This means that first responders can now file a cumulative trauma PTSD claim.
+This means that first responders can now file and be successful with a cumulative trauma PTSD claim.

 The new law goes much further.
 It creates a rebutable presumption that cumulative stress for first responders is an occupational disease.